marcellop71/mosaic/README.md

 policy := "A@auth0 /\\ (B@auth0 /\\ (C@auth0 \\/ D@auth0))" // a policy as a standard boolean expression

 // encrypting
-seed := ""                                       // secret will be random
 secret := service.NewRandomSecret("org0", seed)  // create a new secret
 policy = abe.RewritePolicy(policy)               // simplify policy
 auths := abe.AuthPubsOfPolicyJson(policy)      // extracts authorities mentioned in the policy